 On this page, you will find useful dietary tips and simple herbs you can use to relieve your stomach.
 We also discuss the symptoms, causes, conventional treatments, natural dietary and herbal advice for acid reflux and offer you a suggested program to help reduce this problem long-term.

-The most common pharmaceuticals sold on earth are for acid reflux and indigestion.
-These are some of the most common health problems in the world, and affect just about everyone at some point in their life.
+It’s no coincidence that the most common pharmaceuticals sold on earth are for heartburn, acid reflux, and indigestion.
+These conditions are closely related and are some of the most common health problems in the world affecting just about everyone at some point in their life.
 If you have an uneasy, burning sensation in the stomach rising towards the heart it could be acid reflux.

 ACID REFLUX DESCRIPTION

 Acid Reflux or Gastroesophageal Reflux Disease (GERD) happens when your stomach contents come back up into your esophagus.
 Stomach acid that touches the lining of your esophagus can cause heartburn, also called acid indigestion.
 (1) Gastro-esophageal Reflux Disease (GERD) is one of the most common illnesses in the United States.

 The prevalence of diagnosed GERD cases is estimated to be 13-19% worldwide and about 25% of the Western population suffers from heartburn or acid regurgitation at least once per month; 12% have symptoms at least weekly and 5% experience heartburn daily.
 (10)

 It often happens when you have overeaten, especially after too much rich food, alcohol, meat, and desserts, however, there could be a lot more going on behind the scenes.

 ACID REFLUX SYMPTOMS